I’ve come up with 80 uses for paracord – but I need to get to 100. Check out this list and help me come up with the other 20 uses!

 41: Hang a light over the designated latrine for night times

 Finding the toilet in the dark is a difficult, if not disastrous, proposition.
-You would rather have the light on so you can find your way to relief.
-And that paracord is really helpful in setting up that light.
+Make easier for yourself by setting up a light near the latrine.
+And paracord is very helpful in setting up that light.

 42: Replace a snapped pull string on older lights